 · Instruction, service and worship in the Catholic faith

-· Before and After School Day Care Program available
+· Before and After School Extended Care Program

 · A Dedicated Parent Organization (Family School Association)

 The parish school provides programs for children from 3 year old pre-kindergarten through eighth grade.
-Classes run August through June for Kindergarten through 8th grade; Pre-Kindergarten classes run August through May.
+Classes run August through June.

 Registration information is published in the parish bulletin each November; registration begins in January.
 Further information may be obtained by calling the school (847-296-3490) on regular school days from 7:30 AM to 3:00 PM.